DanishKodeMonkey/paps-bot/README.md

 It's even possible to submit a search query and pull specific searches depending on what time/date or game sort it is about.
-Furthermore, should need be a event can be submitted in form of a vote from participating members, should enough members vote for an event, it will be saved.
+Furthermore, should need be a event can be submitted in form of a vote from participating members.
+Should enough members vote for an event, it will be saved.
 If not, discarded.
 ![image](https://github.com/DanishKodeMonkey/paps-bot/assets/121358075/8e80dc47-eeee-4e3b-979b-91a8e0ac966a)

 ---